-The top 16 competitors will compete in the Sweet 16 round and will be placed into room assignments in the same manner as round two.
-The winning contestant in each of the four Sweet 16 rooms will advance to the Final Four where the final topic will be discussed.
+The top 16 competitors will compete in the Sweet 16 round, same as in the past, and will be placed into room assignments in the same manner as round two.
+The winning contestant in each of the four Sweet 16 rooms will advance to the Final Four where a fourth and final topic will be discussed.

-Discussion Meet Judges Sheet
+Collegiate Discussion Meet Judges Sheet

-Discussion Meet Judges Sheet
+Collegiate Discussion Meet Judges Sheet